raystack/raccoon/README.md

 $ docker run -p 8080:8080 -e SERVER_WEBSOCKET_PORT=8080 -e SERVER_WEBSOCKET_CONN_UNIQ_ID_HEADER=x-user-id -e PUBLISHER_KAFKA_CLIENT_BOOTSTRAP_SERVERS=host.docker.internal:9093 -e EVENT_DISTRIBUTION_PUBLISHER_PATTERN=clickstream-%s-log odpf/raccoon
 ```

 You can also use `docker-compose` on this repo.
 The `docker-compose` provides raccoon along with Kafka setup.
-Make sure to adjust the `application.yml` config to point to that kafka.
+Make sure to adjust the `.env` config to point to that kafka.
 To run it you can run the following.
 ```
 # Run raccoon along with kafka setup
 make docker-run